-HIV patients taking tenofovir disoproxil fumarate (TDF) drugs—Truvada, Viread, Atripla, Complera, and Stribild—have reported kidney and bone injuries.
+People living with HIV who took tenofovir disoproxil fumarate (TDF) drugs—Viread, Atripla, Complera, Stribild, and Truvada—have been diagnosed by a physician or other healthcare provider with kidney and bone injuries.

 What Are TDF Drugs?